sucom/vsce-file-snapshots/README.md

-# VS Code Extension: File Snapshots
+# VS Code Extension: Backup File

 Never lose your progress — instantly back up your file before every edit, whether by you or your AI.